-- o Acquisition of 100% interest in 7,683 hectares of highly prospective mineral claims in High Lake Greenstone Belt gives the Company access to 44 km of the belt; - o Multiple significant gold showings are present on the Roma Project within a 6.5 km by 2.4 km area: - o Numerous high-grade gold showings and zones were discovered in the 1990's with little to no follow-up work conducted since that time; - o Grab samples up to 126 g/t Au and chip samples up to 24 g/t Au over 1.5 m, - o Limited shallow drilling (10 holes for 465 m) returned 12.38 g/t Au over 2.31 m and 8.69 g/t Au over 1.87 m. - The geologic setting and style of gold mineralization at the Roma Project is similar to that found at the Company's Ulu Project, where a significant high grade gold resource has been outlined at the Flood Zone deposit.
+Multiple significant gold showings are present on the Roma Project within a 6.5 km by 2.4 km area.
+Numerous high-grade gold showings and zones were discovered in the 1990's with little to no follow-up work conducted since that time, including grab samples up to 126 g/t gold and chip samples up to 24 g/t gold over 1.5 m.
+Limited shallow drilling (10 holes for 465 m) returned 12.38 g/t Au over 2.31 m and 8.69 g/t Au over 1.87 m.
+The geologic setting and style of gold mineralization at the Roma Project is similar to that found at the Company's Ulu Project, which is host to the high-grade Flood Zone gold deposit.